24.1: DNA Replication

 The End Replication Problem

 The human telomerase enzyme is responsible for maintaining and elongating telomeres and consists of an RNA component (TERC) and a reverse transcriptase (TERT), that serves as the catalytic component, as shown in Figure \(\PageIndex{38}\).
 The TERT uses the TERC as a template to synthesize new telomeric DNA repeats at a single-stranded overhang to maintain telomere length (Figure 25.1.26).
-Some cells such as germ cells, stem cells, hematopoietic progenitor cells, activated lymphocytes, and most cancer cells constitutively express telomerase and maintain telomerase activity to overcome telomere shortening and cellular senescence.
+Some cells, such as germ cells, stem cells, hematopoietic progenitor cells, activated lymphocytes, and most cancer cells, constitutively express telomerase and maintain telomerase activity to overcome telomere shortening and cellular senescence.
 However, most other somatic cells generally have a low or undetectable level of telomerase activity and concomitantly limited longevity.
 Interestingly, overall telomerase activity decreases with age, but increases markedly in response to injury, suggesting a role for telomerase in cellular regeneration during wound healing.
-The telomere length and integrity are regulated through the interplay between the telomerase and shelterin proteins.
+The length and integrity of telomeres are regulated through the interplay between telomerase and shelterin proteins.

 In vivo, shortened telomeres and damaged telomeres generally caused by reactive oxygen species (ROS) are usually assumed to be the main markers of cellular aging and are thought to be the main cause of replicative senescence.
-In vitro, telomeres lose approximately 50–200 bp at each division due to the end-replication problem.
-Approximately 100 mitoses are thought to be sufficient to reach the Hayflick limit, or the maximum number of mitotic events allowed prior to entering replicative senescence.
+In vitro, telomeres lose approximately 50–200 base pairs (bp) at each division due to the end-replication problem.
+Approximately 100 mitoses are thought to be sufficient to reach the Hayflick limit, which is the maximum number of mitotic events allowed before entering replicative senescence.
 Cells in continual renewal, such as blood cells, compensate for telomere erosion by expressing telomerase, the only enzyme able to polymerize telomeric sequences de novo at the extremity of telomeres.
 Knocking out telomerase components, such as the catalytic subunit (TERT) or the RNA template (TERC), induces several features of aging in mice.
 In humans, germline mutations in telomerase subunits are responsible for progeroïd syndromes, such as Dyskeratosis congenita, a rare genetic form of bone marrow failure.
 Furthermore, healthy lifespan in humans is positively correlated with longer telomere length and patients suffering from age-related diseases and premature aging have shorter telomeres compared with healthy individuals.
 An accumulation of unrepaired damage within telomeric regions has also been shown to accumulate in aging mice and non-human primates, suggesting that damage of telomeres with age may also be contributing to age-driven disease states and reduced health span.

-Thus, one could argue that the activation and expression of telomerase may be a way of reducing age-related diseases and increasing overall longevity.
-However, the constitutive expression of telomerase, unfortunately, is a characteristic of almost all cancer cells.
-It is therefore, no surprise that transgenic animals over-expressing the catalytic subunit of telomerase (mTERT), develop cancers earlier in life.
-However, over-expression of telomerase in mice that are highly resistant to cancers has shown large increases in median lifespan and significantly reduced age-associated disorders.
-Since humans are not highly resistant to cancer, this is not a feasible option for humans.
-However, additional studies in mice, where constitutive expression of telomerase is only introduced into a small percentage of host cells using adenovirus gene therapy techniques has yielded more promising results.
-Adenoviruses are a group of viruses that form an icosahedral protein capsid that houses a linear double-stranded DNA genome.
-Infections in humans typically cause symptoms of the common cold and are usually mild in nature.
-These are a good target for gene therapy, as the DNA that they carry can be mutated, so that they are deficient in their ability to replicate once they have infected the host.
-They can also be transformed to carry a gene of interest into the host, where that gene can then integrate into the host genome.
 Experiments in mice that were infected with an adenovirus carrying the mTERT gene showed that mTERT was delivered to a wide range of tissues within the body, and increased telomere length within those tissues.
-Furthermore, the mTERT expressing mice were healthier than their litter mates and displayed a reduction in disabling conditions associated with physiological aging such as osteoporosis and insulin resistance, as shown in Figure \(\PageIndex{38}\).
+Furthermore, the mTERT expressing mice were healthier than their littermates and displayed a reduction in disabling conditions associated with physiological aging, such as osteoporosis and insulin resistance, as shown in Figure \(\PageIndex{38}\).
 Cognitive skills and metabolic functions were also improved.
 Noticeably, mice treated with gene therapy did not have increased incidence in cancer rates, suggesting that in at least for the short-lived mouse species, gene therapy approach to increased telomerase activity is safe.
 Within these animals, the median lifespan was increased by 24% when animals were treated at 1 year of age, and by 13% if treated at 2 years of age.

 Replication and Repair of Telomere Sequences

 Since telomeres face a host of obstacles to completing the replication process, as discussed in Figure 25.1.28, the cell possesses a set of specialized machinery to fully achieve their replication, such as the RTEL1, TRF1, and TRF2 proteins, DNAses, RNAsses, and Timeless.
-The recruitment of these factors is orchestrated by the shelterin complex.
+The shelterin complex orchestrates the recruitment of these factors.

 Replication of Mitochondrial DNA

 Mammalian mitochondria contain multiple copies of a circular, double-stranded DNA genome approximately 16.6 kb in length, as shown in Figure \(\PageIndex{40}\).
 The two strands of mtDNA differ in their base composition, with one being rich in guanines, making it possible to separate a heavy (H) and a light (L) strand by density centrifugation.
-The mtDNA contains one longer noncoding region (NCR) also referred to as the control region.
+The mtDNA contains one longer noncoding region (NCR), also referred to as the control region.
 In the NCR, there are promoters for polycistronic transcription, one for each mtDNA strand; the light strand promoter (LSP) and the heavy strand promoter (HSP).
 The NCR also harbors the origin for H-strand DNA replication (OH).
 A second origin for L-strand DNA replication (OL) is located outside the NCR, within a tRNA cluster.

 Falkenberg, M. (2018) Essays Biochem 62(3):287-296

 As shown in Figure \(\PageIndex{40}\), the genome encodes for 13 mRNA (green), 22 tRNA (violet), and 2 rRNA (pale blue) molecules.
 There is also a major noncoding region (NCR), which is shown enlarged at the top in blue.
 The major NCR contains the heavy strand promoter (HSP), the light strand promoter (LSP), three conserved sequence boxes (CSB1-3, orange), the H-strand origin of replication (OH), and the termination-associated sequence (TAS, yellow).
 The triple-stranded displacement-loop (D-loop) structure is formed by a premature termination of nascent H-strand DNA synthesis at TAS.
-The short H-strand replication product formed in this manner is termed 7S DNA.
+The short H-strand replication product formed in this manner is referred to as 7S DNA.
 A minor NCR, located approximately 11,000 bp downstream of OH, contains the L-strand origin of replication (OL).

-The most accepted model of DNA replication in the mitochondria is the strand displacement model, as shown in Figure \(\PageIndex{41}\).
-Within this model, DNA synthesis is continuous on both the H- and L-strand.
+The most widely accepted model of DNA replication in mitochondria is the strand displacement model, as illustrated in Figure \(\PageIndex{41}\).
+Within this model, DNA synthesis is continuous on both the H- and L-strands.
 There is a dedicated origin for each strand, OH and OL.
-First, replication is initiated at OH and DNA synthesis then proceeds to produce a new H-strand.
-During the initial phase, there is no simultaneous L-strand synthesis and mtSSB covers the displaced, parental H-strand.
+First, replication is initiated at the origin of replication (OH), and DNA synthesis then proceeds to produce a new H-strand.
+During the initial phase, there is no simultaneous L-strand synthesis, and mtSSB covers the displaced, parental H-strand.
 By binding to single-stranded DNA, mtSSB prevents the mitochondrial RNA polymerase (POLRMT) from initiating random RNA synthesis on the displaced strand.
 When the replication fork has progressed about two-thirds of the genome, it passes the second origin of replication, OL.
 When exposed in its single-stranded conformation, the parental H-strand at OL folds into a stem–loop structure.
-The stem efficiently blocks mtSSB from binding and a short stretch of single-stranded DNA in the loop region, therefore remains accessible, allowing POLRMT to initiate RNA synthesis.
+The stem efficiently blocks mtSSB from binding to a short stretch of single-stranded DNA in the loop region; therefore, it remains accessible, allowing POLRMT to initiate RNA synthesis.
 POLRMT is not processive on single-stranded DNA templates.
-After adding approximately 25 nucleotides, it is replaced by POLγ and L-strand DNA synthesis is initiated.
-From this point, H- and L-strand synthesis proceeds continuously until the two strands have reached full circle.
+After adding approximately 25 nucleotides, it is replaced by POLγ, and L-strand DNA synthesis is initiated.
+From this point, H- and L-strand synthesis proceed continuously until the two strands have reached a full circle.
 Replication of the two strands is linked, since H-strand synthesis is required for the initiation of L-strand synthesis.
 DNA Ligase III is used to complete the ligation of the newly formed DNA strands.

 During DNA replication, the parental molecule remains intact, which poses a steric problem for the moving replication machinery.
-Topoisomerases belonging to the type 1 family can relieve torsional strain formed in this way, by allowing one of the strands to pass through the other.
+Topoisomerases belonging to the type 1 family can relieve torsional strain formed in this way by allowing one of the strands to pass through the other.
 In mammalian mitochondria, TOP1MT a type IB enzyme can act as a DNA “swivel”, working together with the mitochondrial replisome.
 Furthermore, replication of circular DNA often causes the formation of catenanes, or interlocked circles that need to be separated from one another.
 The type 1A topoisomerase, topoisomerase 3α (Top3α), is required to resolve the hemicatenane structure that can form during mtDNA replication.

-Curiously, not all replication events initiated at OH continue to full circle.
-Instead, 95% are terminated after about the first 650 nucleotides at a sequence known as the termination associated sequences (TAS) (Figure 25.1.23).
-This creates a short DNA fragment known as the 7S DNA, that remains bound to the parental L-strand, while the parental H-strand is displaced (Figure 25.1.23).
+Interestingly, not all replication events initiated at the origin of replication (OH) continue to complete the full circle.
+Instead, 95% are terminated after about the first 650 nucleotides at a sequence known as the termination-associated sequences (TAS) (Figure 25.1.23).
+This creates a short DNA fragment known as the 7S DNA that remains bound to the parental L-strand while the parental H-strand is displaced (Figure 25.1.23).
 As a result, a triple-stranded displacement loop structure, a D-loop, is formed.
-The functional importance of the D-loop structure is unclear and how replication is terminated at TAS is also not known.
+The functional importance of the D-loop structure is unclear, and how replication is terminated at TAS is also not known.

 Mastering the Content